openedx/docs.openedx.org/source/documentors/references/doc_style_guide.rst

 • If that information could be better written in a sentence.
 • The information is important but not sufficiently complicated.

-For information on entering tables in RST, see the RST guide.
+For information on entering tables in RST, see the RST guide: https://docs.openedx.org/en/latest/documentors/references/quick_reference_rst.html

 Tags
 ====